Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 What IS known is that just before Christmas, on 23 December, van Gogh had a mental breakdown.

 He and Gauguin fought after an absinthe-fuelled evening at the café.
 A glass was thrown and van Gogh may have gone after Gauguin with a razor.
-What's known is that Gauguin quickly disappeared, soon leaving town.
+Gauguin quickly left town.

 When van Gogh returned to his room, he apparently heard voices, grabbed a razor (unless he still had it from his earlier altercation) and cut his ear off.
 Or his earlobe, no one knows for sure.